freeradical13/freeradical13.github.io/index.md

 Although substance structures are often described by molecular, empirical, or two-dimensional formulas for simplicity, actual substance structures are three-dimensional.

-[Isomers][] are substances that have the some molecular formula but different structures.
+[Isomers][] are substances that have the same molecular formula but different structures.

 [Structural isomers][] differ in their covalent arrangements.
 For example, [butane][] (C<sub>4</sub>H<sub>8</sub>) is: